hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 This focus on ensuring the prosperity of the common people is also evident in changes to the governing structure of the bakufu and reflected in common styles of daimyo structure.

+As these examples show, the bakufu was clearly not against all pilgrimage; how the pilgrimage was conducted and how it affected the local region was an important deciding factor on whether the authorities supported or prohibited it.

 A similar observation of the authorities desire to manage not domineer can be seen in looking at the governing style of the bakufu and the daimyo.

 ### Tokugawa's governance
 %%The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective. %%